nee2shaji/anaphora_coref_resolution_hindi/README.md

 Y → 1    1  0     0   0    0

 Each cluster of noun and pronoun are marked with integers other than 1 and all others are marked as 0.
-We made a small dataset with about 20 sentences.
+We made a small dataset.

 ## Features & Results